danmarksmiljoeportal/grundrisk/README.md

+#Grundrisk API integration guide to Preliminary screening endpoint.
+[TOC]
+# 1. Security

+In order to communicate with the endpoint `/screenings/preliminary` the code has to use the OAUTH codeflow against the endpoint.
+That means you have to contact DMP for registration on the DMP useradm for both test and production.

+You will need the role miljoe_grundrisk_foreloebigscreening in order to acces the endpoint.

-##1.
-The value flag in the response from the API endpoint `/screenings/preliminary`
+# The screeni flag in the response from the API endpoint `/screenings/preliminary`

 a.
 The value can be "flag":9 , which in bit is 1001.